dnosit/python-opencv-barcode-automation/README.md

 # python-opencv-barcode-automation

-A first-year mini-project at QUT in IFB102 (2018).
+This is the python component from a first-year mini-project at QUT in IFB102 (2018).

-This python script has been adapted from Adrian Rosebrock's tutorial at: https://www.pyimagesearch.com/2018/05/21/an-opencv-barcode-and-qr-code-scanner-with-zbar/
+The python script has been adapted from Adrian Rosebrock's tutorial at: https://www.pyimagesearch.com/2018/05/21/an-opencv-barcode-and-qr-code-scanner-with-zbar/

 The two main libraries used are: